Australian Football, Concerts, Cricket, Soccer

-GMHBA Stadium (previously Simonds Stadium) is the home of the Geelong Cats AFL team side and has been a cherished part of the urban fabric of the City of Greater Geelong for almost 75 years.
-Whilst it is best known for its AFL match day usage, the Stadium is a truly multi-purpose venue with its diverse facilities being used for a range of elite and community level sports and events.
+GMHBA Stadium (formerly Simonds Stadium), at Kardinia Park, is the home of the Geelong Cats AFL team and has been a part of the urban fabric of the City of Greater Geelong for almost 75 years.
+Although best known for AFL, the Stadium is a truly multi-purpose venue and its diverse facilities have been used for a range of elite and community level sports and events.

-The goal was to create elite training and administrative facilities for Geelong Football Club, whilst maximising community usage and commercial benefits derived from such a significant recreational asset.
-The redevelopment included a 5000 seat capacity grandstand, player training and rehabilitation facilities; improved gymnasium access for local high-performance athletes; new, expanded and improved corporate entertaining facilities; additional disabled spectator facilities; and new and expanded administration facilities for the Cats.
+Our goal has been to create elite training and administrative facilities for Geelong Football Club, whilst maximising community usage and commercial benefits derived from such a significant recreational asset.
+Stage 2 included a 5000 seat capacity grandstand, player training and rehabilitation facilities, better corporate facilities, better disabled spectator facilities and new administration facilities for the Cats.

-In addition, GMHBA Stadium now has a new social club; new training, administration and players facilities; world-class facilities for the media and broadcasters; a large, multi-purpose function room; and the Sunrise Centre – a facility aimed at enabling and assisting people with a disability in returning to work.
+In addition, GMHBA Stadium now has a new social club; new training, administration and players facilities; world-class facilities for the media and broadcasters and the Sunrise Centre – a facility aimed at enabling and assisting people with a disability in returning to work.

 IMPACT.
 GMHBA Stadium plays an important role within the community, elite training facilities and the redevelopment has created the opportunity for the city of attract major sporting events.
 These include the Big Bash 2020 Cricket and international games by Australia women’s national football team, the Matildas who played China in 2017 at the stadium.

-The outcome has reinforced the venue’s reputation as a great sports hub, Victoria’s third national multi-purpose stadium and Australia’s best regional stadium, capable of holding a wide variety of events, including private functions, football, rugby, cricket, soccer matches and music concerts.
+The outcome has reinforced the venue’s reputation as a great sports hub, Victoria’s third national multi-purpose stadium and Australia’s best regional stadium, capable of holding a wide variety of events, including football, rugby, cricket, soccer matches as well as music concerts.

 - Best Commercial Building - The Master Builders Association Construction Awards